 - Severe TBI.
 Usually stems from a gunshot to the head.
 If the injured person survives, there is an increased risk of long-term effects.

-Common Medical Malpractice TBIs
+Common Medical Malpractice Brain Injuries

 Medical malpractice occurs when the medical professional fails to act in accordance with the recognized standard of care to the patient.
 It may also occur when a medical professional fails to foresee the consequences of their actions, which should never happen with the required skills and education.
 Common medical malpractice TBI injuries can be caused by any of the following: